Orleans (band): 1990s

 In 1990, Robbie Dupree approached them to make a live album for their growing fan base in Japan.
-Two shows at Woodstock's Bearsville Theater were recorded on October 6 and 7, 1990, as John, Larry and Lance were joined by Bob Leinbach, Paul Branin (sax, guitar) and special guests: Rob Leon, John Sebastian, Jonell Mosser, Artie Traum, Jim Curtin and Lane Hoppen.
+Two shows at Woodstock's Bearsville Theater were recorded on October 6 and 7, 1990, as John, Larry, and Lance were joined by Bob Leinbach, Paul Branin (sax, guitar), and special guests Rob Leon, John Sebastian, Jonell Mosser, Artie Traum, Jim Curtin, and Lane Hoppen.

-The double Orleans Live CD set, culled from the two Bearsville Theater shows, came out in Japan in February 1991, followed in April by their first trip to perform in Japan with a lineup of John, Larry, Lance, Leinbach, O'Brien and Paul Branin.
+The double Orleans Live CD set, culled from the two Bearsville Theater shows, came out in Japan in February 1991, followed in April by their first trip to perform in Japan with a lineup of John, Larry, Lance, Leinbach, O'Brien, and Paul Branin.

-In 1993 Orleans Live: Volume 1, a single disc CD version, was released; it was the first release on the band's own Major Records label.
+In 1993, Orleans Live: Volume 1, a single-disc CD version, was released; it was the first release on the band's own Major Records label.
 Live Volume 2, featuring the rest of the show, was released later.

 Still without a traditional label in the U.S., Orleans recorded a new album, Analog Men, for the Japanese label Pioneer.
 It came out there in 1994 and was followed by a return to Japan for more shows.

 Later that year, Orleans played at Woodstock 94, which was practically in their backyard, in Saugerties, New York.
 Bob Leinbach once again rejoined the group for this show and continued to make occasional guest appearances with them throughout the 1990s.

-The following year, they toured as an acoustic trio (John, Larry and Lance).
-While most of the venues were small listening clubs, the real highlight of 1995 was being the opening act on the Can't Stop Rockin tour with Fleetwood Mac, REO Speedwagon and Pat Benatar.
+The following year, they toured as an acoustic trio (John, Larry, and Lance).
+While most of the venues were small listening clubs, the real highlight of 1995 was being the opening act on the Can't Stop Rockin' tour with Fleetwood Mac, REO Speedwagon, and Pat Benatar.

 Yet another new album, Ride, was recorded at John's Saugerties studio and released through an independent label, Dinosaur Entertainment, out of New Orleans.
 Ride emerged in the summer of 1996 and included just a couple of reworkings of the best and still unheard-in-the-US tunes from Analog Men.
 The single "I Am on Your Side" even began to make its way up the charts, but the label proved inexperienced and it folded shortly afterward, killing the song's chances for more radio play.

-Orleans continued on but in late 1997, decided to take another break.
-By this time, John was spending more and more time writing in Nashville.
+Orleans continued on, but in late 1997, decided to take another break.
+By this time, John was spending more time writing in Nashville.